Explanations of many common defects, why they occur and how to fix them.

 What's a mullion, joist, soldier, creeper or a hanging beam?

 Is the foundation the ground under the building or the concrete under the walls?

 Building is not rocket science, but it does have a whole bunch of special words - secret code - jargon.

 This document is a short glossary is from the handbook above.

-The 'BCA' is the main rulebook for building work Australia-wide.
+The 'BCA' or 'NCC' (National Construction Code) is the main rulebook for building work Australia-wide.

 Until recently, if you wanted a copy, you had to pay hundreds of dollars each year.
 At long last, it's free to download - all you need to do is register on the website of the Australian Building Codes Board (link below).

 Having easy access to rules and regulations is a great incentive for compliance, but unfortunately, the many Australian Standards on which the BCA depends are still significantly costly to access.

 Volume Two of the BCA contains the requirements for Class 1 (residential) and Class 10 (non-habitable) buildings and structures.

 As an Architect, our inspector holds the highest professional building qualification.
 But he also spent many years on-the-tools actually making things, building and renovating.
 Professional Indemnity and public liability insured.
 Licensed builder from 1983 then registered Architect from 2002.